mcpython4-coding/Documentation/mcpython/client/rendering/model/BlockState.md

         Decoder for mc block state files.
         WARNING: the following decoder has some extended features: entry parent: An parent DefaultDecoded blockstate from which states and model aliases should be copied entry alias: An dict of original -> aliased model to transform any model name of this kind in the system with the given model.
-Alias names MUST start with alias:
+        Alias names MUST start with "alias:"
+        todo: add better lookup system for variants

+        variable __slots__

         variable NAME